slonigiraf/whitepaper/slonigiraf/ENG.md

 | Rest world  | 2,911,807,000 | 26.51% | 771,920,036   |
 | TOTAL       | 7,909,294,917 |        | 1,966,096,793 |

-*Table 1.
-Target audience (7-21 years old people).
-The value of 7-21 strata percent for the rest world was calculated as an average for the countries from the list above.*

 ### Wages of tutors and experts

 When considering the wages of tutors and experts, it's important to note that a student who is skilled at tutoring can earn money by helping other students outside of school or university.
 Therefore, the wage of a tutor can be approximated by the lowest wage of a teacher in the country where they live.
 The wage of an expert should be higher than that of a tutor to incentivize highly qualified students to become experts.
 Since qualified students can find well-paying online tutoring jobs, the maximum teacher wage in the country where the expert lives can be used as an approximation of the market wage for experts.
 According to data from [salaryexplorer.com](http://www.salaryexplorer.com/?loc=23&loctype=1&job=123&jobtype=3#browsesalaries) as of January 8th, 2022, the maximum teacher wage on average is 3.16 times higher than the minimum teacher wage.
 Therefore, **an expert should be paid 3.16 times more per minute of work than a tutor**.
-In Ethiopia, teacher wages are the lowest among the countries listed in the Table 2, so a tutor in Ethiopia will have the lowest wage in comparison to other countries from the table.
+In Ethiopia, teacher wages are the lowest among the countries listed in the Table 3, so a tutor in Ethiopia will have the lowest wage in comparison to other countries from the table.

+*Table 3.
+Teacher monthly wages in USD per country.*

 |             | Min | Max | Max/Min |
 | ----------- | ------- | ------- | ------- |